Badwater® 267 VR Elite

 TIME CUT-OFFS AND TIME LIMITS

-- You must complete the first 51 miles in 14 hours or less (the Badwater Cape Fear time limit.)
+- You must complete the first 51 miles in 14 hours or less of combined elapsed time (the Badwater Cape Fear time limit.)

-- You must complete the next 81 miles (mile 51 to mile 132) in 28 hours or less (the Badwater Salton Sea time limit.)
+- You must complete the next 81 miles (mile 51 to mile 132) in 28 hours or less of combined elapsed time (the Badwater Salton Sea time limit.)

 AWARDS, COMMEMORATIVE ITEMS, and PERKS